ConservationDecisionsLab/PTM_analysis/README.md

 * uses Aggregated_Benefits.csv and a table of strategy Cost and Feasibility to calculate a cost-effectiveness (CE) score
 _CE = (Benefit*Feasibility)/Cost_ and rank strategies by Benefit, Cost, and CE.
 Results are saved as Cost_Effectiveness.csv

+### Sens_Analysis.R
+* conducts uncertainty analysis for benefit estimates
+* includes script for deriving new 'All Strategies' S22 estimates for each individual expert, for use in sampling - applicable for SJR PTM project only